business improvement district

 -

-Main Street’s director reviewed 2025 activities (including downtown events and façade grants) and presented a draft 2026 budget; Main Street expected to end 2025 about $10,254 positive but projected a $7,466 deficit in 2026, tied in part to Room Tax support dropping from $12,000 to $6,000 and difficulty securing sponsorships.
+The BID board reviewed 2025 activities and a draft 2026 Main Street budget; discussion noted Main Street expected to end 2025 about $10,254 positive but projected a $7,466 deficit in 2026 tied in part to Room Tax support dropping from $12,000 to $6,000 and difficulty securing sponsorships.

 Business Improvement District Board -